dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 Integration tests in ASP.NET Core require the following:

 * A test project is used to contain and execute the tests.
-The test project has a reference to the tested ASP.NET Core project, called the *system under test* (SUT). _"SUT" is used throughout this topic to reference the tested app._
+The test project has a reference to the tested ASP.NET Core project, called the *system under test* (SUT). _"SUT" is used throughout this topic to refer to the tested app._
-* The test project creates a test web host for the SUT and uses a test server client to handle requests and responses.
+* The test project creates a test web host for the SUT and uses a test server client to handle requests and responses to the SUT.
 * A test runner is used to execute the tests and report the test results.

-Integration tests follow a sequence of events:
+Integration tests follow a sequence of events that include the usual *Arrange*, *Act*, and *Assert* test steps:

-1. The SUT's web host is configured, and a test server client is created to submit requests to the app.
+1. The SUT's web host is configured.
+1. A test server client is created to submit requests to the app.
-1. The test app prepares a request, and the client submits the request.
+1. The *Arrange* test step is executed: The test app prepares a request.
-1. The SUT responds, and the client provides the response to the test method logic.
+1. The *Act* test step is executed: The client submits the request and receives the response.
-1. The *actual* response is validated as a *pass* or *fail* based on an *expected* response.
+1. The *Assert* test step is executed: The *actual* response is validated as a *pass* or *fail* based on an *expected* response.
-1. The testing process continues until all of the tests are executed.
+1. The process continues until all of the tests are executed.
 1. The test results are reported.

 Usually, the test web host is configured differently than the app's normal web host for the test runs.
-For example, a different database or different app settings might be used for testing.
-Customizing the host is described in the [Customize the web host and create a client](#customize-the-web-host-and-create-a-client) section.
+For example, a different database or different app settings might be used for the tests.

 Infrastructure components, such as the test web host and in-memory test server ([TestServer](/dotnet/api/microsoft.aspnetcore.testhost.testserver)), are provided or managed by the [Microsoft.AspNetCore.Mvc.Testing](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.Testing) package.
 Use of this package streamlines test creation and execution.

 The `Microsoft.AspNetCore.Mvc.Testing` package handles the following tasks:

 * Copies the dependencies file (*\*.deps*) from the SUT into the test project's *bin* folder.
-* Sets the content root to the SUT's project root so that static files and views are found when tests are executed.
+* Sets the content root to the SUT's project root so that static files and pages/views are found when tests are executed.
-* Provides a class, [WebApplicationFactory&lt;TEntryPoint&gt;](/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1), to streamline bootstrapping the SUT with `TestServer`.
+* Provides the [WebApplicationFactory](/dotnet/api/microsoft.aspnetcore.mvc.testing.webapplicationfactory-1) class to streamline bootstrapping the SUT with `TestServer`.

 The [unit tests](/dotnet/articles/core/testing/unit-testing-with-dotnet-test) documentation describes how to set up a test project and test runner, along with detailed instructions on how to run tests and recommendations for how to name tests and test classes.

 > [!NOTE]
 > When creating a test project for an app, separate the unit tests from the integration tests into different projects.
 This helps ensure that infrastructure testing components aren't accidently included in the unit tests.
 Separation of unit and integration tests also allows control over which set of tests are run.

 There's virtually no difference between the configuration for tests of Razor Pages apps and MVC apps.
 The only difference is in how the tests are named.
 In a Razor Pages app, tests of page endpoints are usually named after the page model class (for example, `IndexPageTests` to test component integration for the Index page).
-In an MVC app, tests are usually organized by controller classes and named after the controllers they test.
+In an MVC app, tests are usually organized by controller classes and named after the controllers they test (for example, `HomeControllerTests` to test component integration for the Home controller).

 ## Test app prerequisites